brucify/rebar3_rustler/README.md

 	$ rebar3 new
 	...
-	rustler_lib (custom): Erlang NIF written in Rust using rustler ...
+    rustler_lib (custom): Complete Erlang NIF library written in Rust using rustler rustler_nif (custom): A basic Erlang NIF written in Rust using rustler ...

 ## Usage